splunk/docker-splunk/docs/CONTRIBUTING.md

     $ make medium-tests
     ```

-3. **Large:** Exercises the entire system, end-to-end; used to identify crucial performance and basic functionality that will be run for every code check-in and commit; may launch or interact with services in a datacenter, preferably with a staging environment to avoid affecting production
+3. **Large:** Exercises the entire system, end-to-end; used to identify crucial performance and basic functionality that will be run for every code check-in and commit; may launch or interact with services in a data center, preferably with a staging environment to avoid affecting production
     ```
     $ make large-tests
     ```